 - the benefit of any services, such as lighting, heating and cleaning;

-- use of shared facilities, such as washrooms and specific parking places;
+- use of shared facilities, such as washrooms and parking spaces;

-- the right to hang signs on the premises (eg your name plaque).
+- the right to hang signs on the premises.

 What are the landlord's rights?